nfriedly/aplexa/README.md

-# aplexa: Get info on what the Plex skill for Alexa is currently playing
+# aplexa

-Web App that shows what song the Plex skill for Alexa is currently playing.
+Web App that shows what song the Plex skill for Alexa is currently playing, including album art and a gustimated progress bar.
 Mobile friendly UI.
 Built with Next.js.